Monon Railroad: Museums

 The Indiana Railway Museum in French Lick operates trains south from French Lick to Cuzco, Indiana, out of the former Monon (Union) depot in French Lick, Indiana.

 The Monon Connection, which opened in 2005. is on U.S. 421 north of Monon.

 Located in a disused Monon railroad station, the Linden Railroad Museum is owned and operated by the Linden-Madison Township Historical Society.
 In 1852, the Michigan City, Salem and New Albany Railroad cut through Montgomery County.
 The old stage road between Crawfordsville and Linden was given to the railroad as an inducement to get it to build through Linden.
 1852 also saw the building of the first Linden depot, on a site behind the present day post office.
 The building was moved to the current location in 1881 when the Toledo, St. Louis and Western Railroad was built through Linden, crossing the Monon at this location.

 The John Hay Center in Salem has the Depot Railroad Station Museum, honoring the Monon.
 It has also been the home of the Monon Railroad Historical/Technical Society since summer 2012.

 The Kentucky Railway Museum in New Haven, Kentucky, displays Monon's Diesel Engine No. 32, an Electro-Motive Division (EMD) BL2 model, in its original black and gold paint scheme.

 The French Lick West Baden Museum in French Lick acquired a major Monon Railroad Artifact collection in 2021 that is on display from November 2022 through mid-2023.

+There is one surviving Monon steam locomotive, a Mikado type locomotive #504, which was sold to the Soo Line Railroad in the early 1940s and became number #1024 on the Soo.
+This locomotive is on display at the depot in Thief River Falls, Minnesota.